 Once you sponsor your family member, they will earn PR status and are free to live and work in Canada.

-PR Process in Canada: Atlantic Immigrant Pilot Program
+Using the PR Process in Canada and the Atlantic Immigrant Pilot Program

 The Atlantic Immigrant Pilot Program (AIPP) program was launched in 2017 and was due to end in December 2020.
-However, due to the program’s success, the AIPP has been extended.
+However, with the program’s success, the AIPP has been extended.

-The AIPP was introduced to attract workers to the four maritime provinces of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
-The purpose of the AIPP was to address the labour shortages in the maritime provinces.
-So far, the program has done just that and it has been a huge success.
+The purpose of the AIPP is to address labour shortages and attract workers to the four maritime provinces of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
+So far, the program has done just that, and it has been a huge success.
 Learn more about life in Fredericton, New Brunswick! one of the great maritime provinces.

 There are three programs that fall under the AIPP including the Atlantic: